boskiv/kt/README.md

 # kt

-This repo provides a docker image as a tool to use `gomplate` with `kubectl` to deploy Kubernetes apps across different environments with templating.
+This repo provides a docker image as a tool to use `gomplate` with `kubectl` and `stackup` to deploy Kubernetes apps and AWS Cloudformation templates across different environments with templating.

 ## Usage